Bentleyj/BeyondPhotography/README.md

 ### Day 16

 Had a cold so took a short break.
 Came back to work today to do the block shift image from pages 50 and 51.
 This was a fun effect which actually took me a little white to get right.
 Basically I had to shift blocks of pixels by equal amounts without actually knowing what block they were in.
 Because I'm using glsl I can't keep track of things like how many shifts I've already done between pixels.
 To solve this I started by using a thresholded noise function to create the blocks to shift in the X and the Y. Then I took each pixel and determined which block it was in, then stepped backwards through the image until I found the next pixel that was outside of the block and used that pixel to seed the random shift for the block.
 This way I got a really nice random block shift effect.

+### Day 17

+Today I looked at the warp effect of warping the x values of one image by another which makes some super crazy effects.
+Using figurative images gets really creepy looking faces and things.
+I want to try plugging in a pair of cameras snd having one warp the other in real-time.
+That would be sick!